-Figure 14: Testing business rule from workbench
+Figure 14: Testing business rule from the Workbench UI.

-7.1.2 Workbench business rule statistics tab
+10.1.2 Workbench business rule statistics tab

 Secondly, the Workbench provides a business rule statistics tab to see the performance of the business rule over time.

 The business rule statistics tab displays minimum, maximum, average and total duration of the business rule as well as the number of invocations per selected period.
 The period can be configured to a period of an hour to a week.